ericoporto/ags-manual-wiki/Character.md

     Character.LoseInventory(InventoryItem *item)

-Removes the specified inventory item from the character's inventory.
+Removes one quantity of the specified inventory item from the character's inventory.
 If they do not have the item, nothing happens.

+To completely remove an item of quantity greater than one will require calling the function InventoryQuantity times.

 The parameter is the inventory item's Script O-Name from the editor.